HaiderB22/HaiderB22/README.md

 - 👋 Hi, I’m @HaiderB22
-- 👀 I’m interested in becoming a Cloud Engineer and then moving into DevOps role.
-Find backend stuff really fun!
+- 👀 I’m interested in becoming a DevOps Engineer.
-- 🌱 I’m currently learning Everything! :D I'm enrolled on an AWS re/start course and learning the fundamentals!
+- 🌱 I’m currently learning Everything! :D I've completed an AWS re/start course where i have been learning the fundamentals!
 (AWS, Linux, Python, SQL, Bash Shell scripting)
+- 🌱 I've also completed a training Academy with Ten10.
 - 💞️ I’m looking to collaborate on all kinds of project!
 - 📫 How to reach me... on here if possible!